UNESCO World Press Freedom Day 2017

 WPFD 2017: ‘Critical Minds for Critical Times: Media’s role in advancing peaceful, just and inclusive societies’

-In the evening of 3 May, the awarding ceremony of the 2017 UNESCO/Guillermo Cano World Press Freedom Prize will take place.
+On the evening of 3 May, the awarding ceremony of the 2017 UNESCO/Guillermo Cano World Press Freedom Prize will took place.
 The Prize is intended to honour a person, organization or institution that has made an outstanding contribution to the defence or promotion of press freedom.

 A series of pre-events will be organized by UNESCO partners on 1 and 2 May, building momentum ahead of the main event.